Chat Metadata Pass-Through

 | Message DB | ChatMessageHistoryExtra.metadata | Per-message snapshot (captures metadata at time of each message) |

-Transport: Both WebSocket (/ws/chat/) and HTTP SSE (POST /api/mentor/chat/) share the same pipeline.
+Transport: Both WebSocket (/ws/chat/) and HTTP SSE (POST /api/agent/chat/) share the same pipeline.
 The metadata field works identically on both.

 Notes